 Pin Windows Store Apps to Desktop

-You can now pin both desktop apps and apps from the Windows Store as well as your favorite websites to desktop.
+You can now pin both desktop apps and apps from the Windows Store as well as your favorite websites to the desktop.
 This makes the process of switching between apps right from the Desktop a lot easier.

 More familiar mouse and keyboard options